 The following levels apply to all sutdents—in-state, out-of-state, Canadian and other international students.

-Students must score 1150+ on the SAT between Evidenced-Based Reading & Writing and Math (25 ACT) with a minimum high school GPA of 3.0.
-Canadian students must have an academic average of 80 or above.
+Students must score 1100+ on the SAT between Evidenced-Based Reading & Writing and Math (25 ACT) with a minimum high school GPA of 3.3 OR an overall GPA of 3.7.
+Canadian students must have an academic average of 90 or above.

 $2000 - Transfer Students

-Students must transfer with a minimum 3.0 GPA and 24 transferable credit hours to UMPI.
+Students must transfer directly from another institution with a minimum 3.0 GPA and 15 transferable credit hours to UMPI.

 Freshman Foundation Scholarships

 This scholarship is given to a high school graduate from the Caribou area, who will be a full-time student.
 The Allen Scholarship was named for Ralph W. Allen, a Caribou native who was active in business and civic affairs and served in the State Legislature.

 This scholarship is given to students from Aroostook County with a preference for those from Presque Isle.
 Recipients must be registered full-time.
 The Baker Scholarship was established in 1994 in memory of Dorothy and Gordon Baker.

 The Christie Scholarship is given to Aroostook County students who have demonstrated leadership qualities and have a good academic record.
 The scholarship was named for P. Arnold Christie, a long-time resident of Aroostook County.

 This scholarship is awarded to a “fairly recent graduate of Caribou High School.”
 The recipient must demonstrate high academic achievement and promise.
 The scholarship was named for George T. Corey, a long-time resident of Caribou.